haumeamagma/NBCU01/exercises/ex1/ex13/README.md

 Integration flow design,

 Let us begin with understanding the integration flow copied.
 This integration flow has three steps:
 1. JSON to XML Converter - The message received from AEM is in JSON format.
 Working with XML message formats opens up many possibilities with Integration Suite, hence we transform the message from JSON to XML.
-Learn more about this flow step - https://help.sap.com/docs/CLOUD_INTEGRATION/368c481cd6954bdfa5d0435479fd4eaf/5a7c0cd2a3e8497c89ffcda41787477f.html?q=JSON to XML&locale=en-US
+Learn more about [JSON to XML Converter](https://help.sap.com/docs/CLOUD_INTEGRATION/368c481cd6954bdfa5d0435479fd4eaf/5a7c0cd2a3e8497c89ffcda41787477f.html?q=JSON to XML&locale=en-US).

 <br>![Script collection](/exercises/ex1/images/01-0018-step1.png)